-Getting that visa is an exciting milestone in your life, and it’s time for the next step in your journey.
+Getting your confirmation of permanent residence is an exciting milestone in your life, and it’s time for the next step in your journey.
 Once all the paperwork is done, including medicals, all your belongings are packed and your goodbyes are said, your Canadian journey has officially begun.
 You are now ready to prepare for landing in Canada.

 Hopefully, you will have a great first experience at your landing.
 One of the first people you will meet at your point of arrival in Canada will be a friendly Canada customs agent.

-Immigration authorities at your point of arrival will give you application forms for a variety of documents that you will need, such as a Social Insurance Number (SIN) card, application forms for a driver’s licence, for a health care card and for a child tax credit.
+Immigration authorities at your point of arrival will give you application forms for a variety of documents that you will need, such as a Social Insurance Number (SIN) card, application forms for a driver’s licence and a health care card.

 Most importantly, you will be given a form for a Permanent Resident Card (PR Card), which is proof that you are a legal resident of Canada.

 After your landing in Canada, you should make sure you receive your Permanent Resident (PR) Card in the mail within the time frame specified by the immigration officer you spoke to at the border.
 It is a wallet-sized plastic card.
 You will need this card whenever you re-enter Canada.
 It is proof of your permanent resident status.

 Applying for your Social Insurance Number (SIN) should be one of your next steps after arriving.
 Without this number, you cannot get a job or apply for any government assistance or credit.
 In fact, without it, you are virtually a person without an identity in Canada.